EECA-NZ/AZ-MDP-FUNC-EVROAM-LISTENER-REPO/README.md

 * `evroam_listener` is an endpoint to which the evroam push notification subscription can be directed.
 When notified by evroam, it pulls down json files containing updates to the evroam dataset.
 * `evroam_aggregator` runs on a cron schedule and aggregates all of the objects that have been retrieved into an excel workbook for delivery into our data warehousing system.

+Once the function is deployed into the `dev`/`prd` environment, follow the instructions in the `scripts/subscribe_evroam_listener.py` to activate a subscription to push notifications from evroam.
+Note that only one subscription can be active (for a given EVRoam API key) at a time.

+## Development process overview:

 We use the Azure Functions extension in Visual Studio Code to develop Python function apps.

 The function is tested locally before deploying it to the environment of Azure Functions.